roman-ibr/roman-ibr.github.io/_pages/about.md

 Before I joined Purdue University, in 2020, I received my M.S. degree in Space and Engineering Systems at [Skoltech](https://www.skoltech.ru/en/){:target="\_blank"} and I was supervised by Prof. Dzmitry Tsetserukou in the Intelligent Space Robotics Lab.
 I obtained my B.S. in Systems Engineering from [ADA University](https://www.ada.edu.az/){:target="\_blank"} in 2018.
 I was a visiting student in the Department of Electrical and Electronics Engineering at [METU](https://www.metu.edu.tr/){:target="\_blank"}  in 2016 and in the Department of Control Systems and Robotics at [ITMO University](https://en.itmo.ru/){:target="\_blank"}  in 2017.

-My research interests include **distributed and collaborative multi-agent systems, networked systems, robot design, and planning & control**.
+My research interests include **distributed and collaborative multi-agent systems, networked systems, robot design, and planning & control with learning**.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.